-The others came in to check on Mark, and Tia brought her a mug of tea, having found more teabags in the cupboard.
+The others came in to check on Mark and Tia brought her a mug of tea, having found more teabags in the cupboard.
 "You should eat something," she said.
 "You can't live on tea."
 "Later.
 But thanks."
-She reached for Mark's hand-the one without the IV in it-leaned forward to touch her forehead to his body and finally, now that it was done, gave in to the flood of tears.

-It turned out, of course, to be the scandal of the year.
+She reached for Mark's hand-the one without the IV in it-leaned forward to touch her forehead to his body and finally, now that it was done, gave in to the flood of tears. \ \ \ \ \ It turned out, of course, to be the scandal of the year.
 Maybe of the decade.
 A member of the Senate Armed Forces Committee and the chief of staff to the Secretary of Defense selling information to the world's most notorious arms dealer.
 Selling out the men and women fighting to preserve the very freedom those men enjoyed and putting the country they served at risk.
 Secretary McLean looked as if he'd aged twenty years and Georgia Winslow went into what could only be called seclusion.
 The Department of Justice was ruthless in rounding up everyone who had ever been involved with them.
 And thanks to the efforts of Major Gregorio and Colonel Ryan, they had the information on the money trail and scooped up everything in their accounts.
 At the cabin in Maine the men of Phoenix monitored the television reports, angry at the callousness and greed of two men who had jeopardized so many lives, not to mention the security of the country.
-Joey improved daily, excited that his captain was actually safe and alive, and even managed to visit Mark's room.
+Joey improved daily, excited that his captain was actually safe and alive and even managed to visit Mark's room.
 Dan, Rick and Mike were gone, back to Phoenix headquarters, although they checked in daily.
 Only Troy remained behind to take care of his two patients.
 Major John Gregorio had flown up on a sunny morning and brought them further information.
 He spent an hour with Mark, visited with Joey, quietly thanked Troy and asked him to pass along his gratitude to the others.
 He shook Faith's hand firmly before he left, a look of admiration in his eyes.

 "You're a courageous woman, Miss Wilding," he told her.
 "You've got guts and determination.
 Captain Halloran's a lucky man."
 The Phoenix attorney had taken care of Faith's situation with startling efficiency.
 She already had a check from the insurance company and an offer from her publisher to replace her materials.
 She'd spoken to her parents and assured them she was fine, Mark had called his folks and Tia had gone back to San Antonio to begin rebuilding the materials Faith would need to go back to work.
-By the following week the wind had died down, the temperature had risen and Troy had helped Faith bring Mark out to the cabin porch to get some fresh air and sunshine.
-They were sitting side by side on the wooden settee and he picked up her hand, playing with her fingers.
-"We wasted time, Tidbit.
-Far too much time."
-"You didn't know," she started.
+By the following week the wind died down, the temperature rose and Troy had helped Faith bring Mark out to the cabin porch to get some fresh air and sunshine.
+Joey was now stashed someplace else and everyone else had tactfully removed themselves, leaving the cabin for Mark and Faith.
+After she got him inside and the helo lifted off, she insisted that he lie down.
+"Only if you join me," he grinned.